jforget/raku-Hamilton2/doc/Hamilton.en.md

 adjustment triggers two divisions zero-on-zero.
 By adding neighbouring Y1970-regions, the divisions by zero are avoided.

+Actually, I had a division-by-zero once.
+When I added the Icosian game to the  list of test  data, when working  on version 5,  the macro-map would display a single Big Area, so the min-to-max difference was zero for  both longitudes  and  latitudes.
+Therefore,  I  added a  positive number, yet a very small one, to the min-to-max differences.

 ### About the average longitude and the average latitude

 Giving to a big  area a longitude and a latitude  equal to the average